Summer Graduate Lecturer/Researcher (formerly PR17)

-- Graduate students appointed to Summer Graduate Lecturer/Researcher appointments are expected to perform a teaching function or a research function equivalent to the teaching or research function of a Graduate Assistant during Fall and Spring Semesters.
+- Graduate students continuing in their degree programs in the Summer Session and teaching or conducting research should be appointed as a Summer Graduate Lecturer/Researcher (Summer Graduate Assistant in Workday) if they are expected to perform a teaching function or a research function equivalent to the teaching or research function of a Graduate Assistant during fall and spring Semesters.

 - Summer Graduate Lecturers/Researchers can be appointed only during Summer Sessions.

 - A graduate student appointed to a Summer Graduate Lecturer/Researcher appointment must be formally admitted as a degree-seeking student in a graduate program under the Graduate School.